MG Software.

 Pros

-• +Excellent developer experience with visual test runner
+• +Excellent developer experience with visual test runner and real-time feedback

-• +Time-travel debugging with DOM snapshots
+• +Time-travel debugging with DOM snapshots at every step of the test

-• +Large community and extensive documentation
+• +Large community with 47,000+ GitHub stars and extensive documentation

 Cons

-• -Only supports Chromium-based browsers and Firefox
+• -Only supports Chromium-based browsers and Firefox, no WebKit

-• -Limited multi-tab and multi-origin support
+• -Limited multi-tab and multi-origin support due to architectural choices

-• -Cypress Cloud is paid for advanced features
+• -Cypress Cloud is paid for advanced features like parallelization

 4. Vitest